Clevelandjr/weatherdashboard/README.md

 # weatherdashboard
 Weather Dashboard
 With full functionality, the page will allow a viewer to check current weather and a five day forecast for a city that they choose.
+Here is the link to the deployed application https://clevelandjr.github.io/weatherdashboard/
 <img src="images/screenshot1.png">
 Above is a screenshot of the home page.
 I typically use bootstrap frameworks with most of my works unless instructed not to.